sergeyk/vislab/tasks.md

     - dust off the correlation matrix code from pascal days
 - abstract classifier/regression metrics into own module
 - plot confusion matrix for the wikipaintings styles
+- top-k accuracy multi-class metric
+- plot AP scores in the balanced whole-set setting from multiclass metrics